khamdany/Dotfiles/README.md

-Arch on thinkpad t470 using sway
+Arch on thinkpad t470 using swayfx